How to Become an Magnetic Resonance Imaging (MRI) Tech

 The physical aspects of the job are not as demanding as some other medical technology careers, but MRI techs should still be comfortable standing for long periods and working around heavy machinery.
 MRI techs need to be able to interpret images from the MRI machine, meaning that attention to detail is also an important skill for them to have.
 This is, of course, in addition to being able to both learn and recall the intricacies of human anatomy that will be essential in these interpretations.

 Role Requirements of an MRI Tech

-The gold standard to becoming an MRI tech is holding certification from the American Registry of Radiologic Technologists (ARRT), but there are alternative pathways.
+The gold standard to become an MRI tech is holding certification from the American Registry of Radiologic Technologists (ARRT), but there are alternative pathways.

 The minimum level of education required to become an MRI technologist (assuming they do not want to pursue ARRT certification) is an accredited certificate program from a community college or hospital.
 These programs, which can last anywhere from a few months to about a year, teach the basics of MRI technology to those with at least a high school diploma or GED.
 It should be noted that an MRI certificate is not enough to make one eligible to sit for the ARRT exam.

 The majority of new MRI techs have an academic degree (specifically an associate or bachelor’s degree) in MRI technology and certification from ARRT.
 Though certification is also available from the American Registry of Magnetic Resonance Imaging Technologist (ARMRIT), this certification is not quite as common.